 Launched in 1942, Little Golden Books made high quality illustrated books available at affordable prices for the first time to millions of young children and their parents.
 Golden Legacy is the most extensive public showing of original illustrations from America’s most loved and consequential picture-book series.
 Sixty-five masterpieces of original illustration art chosen from the vast Random House archive are featured in this exhibition, including art from such classics as The Poky Little Puppy, Tootle, Home for a Bunny, The Kitten Who Thought He Was a Mouse, The Color Kittens, I Can Fly, and more.

 Building Guitars, Making History: Leo Fender Stories

-The Leo Fender Gallery will be closed to the public until April 30th
+The Leo Fender Gallery is currently closed to the public

 From modest beginnings at his Fullerton radio repair shop, Leo Fender presided over what became the largest musical instrument empire in the world.
 His electric guitars, amplifiers, and keyboards set the standard for the industry.
 His ideas formed the basis for the almost limitless possibilities of sound in music that today most people take for granted.